ar-51/ar-51.github.io/docs/New Unreal Project/oculus quest.md

 ## Try to use "Meta XR Performance Window" to set the project with the recommanded settings
 It is recommanded to use "Meta XR Performance Window" and follow their suggestions.
 ![meta_performance_window](/assets/images/unreal_meta_performance_window.png)

+## Enable Packaging for Oculus devices
+In order to package the project for oculus enable the "Package for Meta Quest devices" option in the Unreal's Project Settings.

 ## Try to deploy a simple level to your headset
 Try and build the project and deploy it to your headset.